Knoblauchpilze/bsgalone/README.md

 We also used this approach in the [CMakeLists.txt](src/server/CMakeLists.txt) of the server for example.
 This is sufficient to allow development, we might revisit this later on.

+### PixelGameEngine

+The application is built around the [PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
+We found it is a reliable engine to create 2D applications and display some graphics.
+However, there are a couple of compilation problems when we add the typical options we use (such as `-Wall` and `-Werror`) due to the `#ifdef` directives to support multiple platforms.

+We isolated the `PixelGameEngine` into its own library in [src/pge](src/pge) and abstracted the use of the graphic resources and rendering elements into it.
+This is not 100% enough as we still get some errors when compiling the library.
+We allowed unknown pragmas and fixed the unused parameters manually in [fa73574](https://github.com/Knoblauchpilze/bsgalone/commit/fa73574d0cd47cea663305058f257abad7e1ce7e).

+In case of a future update we can port those changes or adapt them.

 # Setting up the DB

 ## Install postgresql